JeschkeLab/autoDEER/docs/userguide/Bruker.rst

 -------------------------

 Now that an experiment is running, the data will need to be read into Python.
-This can be done concurrently and at the end.
+This can be done concurrently and at the end of a scan.
 Here we have three different commands:

-    1. 'api.acquire_dataset()' - This acquires the data now!
+1. ``api.acquire_dataset()`` - This acquires the data now!
-    2. 'api.acquire_scan()' - This acquires the data at the end of the current scan.
+2. ``api.acquire_scan()`` - This acquires the data at the end of the current scan.
-    3. 'api.acquire_scan_at(scan_num)' - This acquires the data at a given scan number.
+3. ``api.acquire_scan_at(scan_num)`` - This acquires the data at a given scan number.